Atrás

 Why You Should Get Your Clothes Tailored, and How to Get Started with a Tailor

-Hi everyone, it’s Emily!
 A few weeks ago I talked about how to make your outfit look more expensive, and I mentioned tailoring as a way to elevate your look.
-So today, I am going to expand on this topic and discuss 1.
+So in this blog, I am going to expand on this topic and discuss 1.
 Why to Tailor your clothes, 2.
 How to Find a Good Tailor 3.
 What Clothes to Tailor and What Areas to Target because I have received a couple of questions around the topic.

 If you have never been to a tailor, no worries.
 Going to the tailor can be intimidating, which is why I am sharing this information with you.
 Tailoring your clothes is very manageable.
 It’s just intimidating because you are mixing yourself with a new community- the sewing community!